RosterElf Logo

 General information only – not legal advice

 This guide provides general information about HR compliance auditing for Australian businesses.
+It is not legal advice.
 It does not constitute legal, HR, or professional advice and should not be relied on as a substitute for advice specific to your business, workforce, or circumstances.

-Follow these steps to conduct a comprehensive HR compliance audit
+Follow this process to conduct a comprehensive HR compliance audit for your Australian business.

 Review employment contracts